korlibs-archive/docs-old.korge.org/korge/resolutions/index.md

 ## Dealing with resize events

-Whenever the mouse is moved or resized, a `ReshapeEvent` is triggered to the stage.
+Whenever the window is moved or resized, a `ReshapeEvent` is triggered to the stage.

 ```kotlin
 stage.addEventListener<ReshapeEvent> { e -> // e.x, e.y, e.width, e.height